cypress-io/cypress-documentation/content/api/cypress-api/testing-type.md

 title: Cypress.testingType
 ---

-`Cypress.testingType` returns the current testing type, determined by the test runner.
-It is either `e2e` for the regular Cypress test runner, or `component` for experimental [Component Testing](guides/component-testing/introduction).
+`Cypress.testingType` returns the current testing type, determined by the Test Runner chosen to run.
+The `Cypress.testingType` returns `e2e` for Cypress Test Runner `integration` tests, or `component` for experimental [Component Testing](guides/component-testing/introduction).

 ## Syntax